 When applying for a change of assessment, the financial circumstances of both parents is relevant.
 This includes 'income, property and financial resources'.
 Both parents have an obligation to make a full and complete disclosure of their financial circumstances.

-Attach copies of relevant court orders, receipts and/or documents.
-Services Australia (Child Support) can ask for more information if they need it.
+If you are asking for a change within 18 months since your child support assessment, you can apply to Services Australia.
+Use Change of assessment in special circumstances form.
+Attach copies of relevant court orders, receipts and documents.
+Services Australia (Child Support) can ask for more information if they need it..

 More information